splunk/splunk-sdk-java/README.md

     Service service = new Service(args);
     service.login("admin", "changeme");

-The Service class also provides a static helper methods that takes a map and combines the construction and authentication of the instance into a single call.
-This is the most general and flexible method and is the method most often used in the SDK examples and unit tests.
+The Service class also provides a static helper method that takes a map and combines the construction and authentication of the instance into a single call.
+Because of its flexibility, it is the method that is used most often in the SDK examples and unit tests.
+The following example shows how to use this helper method:

     Map<String, Object> args = new HashMap<String, Object>();
     args.put("host", "localhost");